Andronikos Kantakouzenos (1553–1601): Wallachian revolt

 Some records suggest that Iane was dead by then, while others note that he parted company with Michael and the Kantakouzenos.
 For fear of repercussion, he and his son Apostolos embraced Islam, which disqualified them from owning land in the two principalities.
 Among Andronikos' in-laws, Dionysus Rallis, the Bishop of Tarnovo, coordinated the Bulgarian Uprising of 1598, then escaped to Wallachia and also joined Michael's court.
 According to Cazacu, Andronikos and Dionysus were co-conspirators in a project to restore the Byzantine Empire with a revolution in the Balkans at large.

 After returning to Michael's court, Andronikos became one of eight most prominent boyars, all of them full members of the Boyar Council, serving for a while as the chief diplomat, or Postelnic.
 He was involved in formalizing the alliance between Wallachia and the Holy Roman Empire, signed into a treaty at Târgoviște, on June 9, 1598, as well as negotiating a league with the Principality of Transylvania, on June 26, 1599.
 While consolidating his political position, Andronikos also concentrated on increasing his Wallachian estate, purchasing property in Buzău County.
-As read by Cazacu and Emanuel Hagi-Mosco, period documents suggest that he had remarried, possibly to a Maria Hrisoscoleu.
+As read by Cazacu and Emanoil Hagi-Moscu, period documents suggest that he had remarried, possibly to a Maria Hrisoscoleu.
 His son, Constantin I, was reportedly born ca. 1598, probably at Andronikos' main residence in Târgoviște.
 By then, Andronikos also had two other sons, Thomas and Iordaki.